 (b) has any securities listed on another exchange and the listing of the securities is suspended by that exchange; or

-(c) if the issuer entity is placed under provisional liquidation, curatorship or business rescue or any similar proceedings if the issuer is not a company as defined in the Companies Act,
+(c) is placed under provisional liquidation, curatorship or business rescue or any similar proceedings if the issuer is not a company as defined in the Companies Act,

 the listing of the issuer’s debt securities on the JSE may be suspended.
 The issuer is required to inform the JSE within 24 hours of the occurrence described in 1.9(b) and (c).